Part 3 of How We Built an AI-Powered Document Compliance Engine: The AI Pipeline

 The Processing Pipeline

-Once a document lands in the system and a processing job is queued (the asynchronous, Lambda-to-Fargate flow covered in Part 2), the worker runs through a sequence of steps that transform a raw PDF into structured compliance verdicts.
-The first three steps that form the AI core of the system are ingestion, retrieval, and multi-agent extraction.
+Once a document lands in the system and a processing job is queued (the asynchronous, Lambda-to-Fargate flow covered in Part 2), the worker transforms a raw PDF into structured compliance verdicts: it finds the evidence relevant to each criterion, evaluates the criteria, and merges the results into a single structured output.

 Context Isolation Inside The Pipeline

 Part 2 covers the platform-level security model, including encrypted storage, tenant separation, AWS trust boundary, and minimal logging.
-Inside the AI pipeline itself, one additional rule shapes the design:
+Inside the AI pipeline itself, one principle shapes the design: each processing step sees only the minimum context it needs.
+No single step holds the whole document, so evaluating one criterion at a time is a privacy property as much as a performance one.

 This is the core of the system.
-Rather than sending one massive prompt with all criteria and all pages to a single LLM call, we decompose the problem into a directed graph of specialized agents:
+Rather than sending one massive prompt with every criterion and every page to a single model call, the platform evaluates each compliance criterion independently and in parallel, then merges the results into a single validated, structured output.

 Figure 1: The Strands agent graph.
 The Coordinator distributes page context to parallel Leaf Agents, which independently extract evidence and verdicts.
 The Aggregator merges and validates all results into a single structured output.